This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

 Viewers cannot see their own chat history on any channel.
 Only the streamer who is running the channel and their mods can see it.
 If you truly need to see what you’ve said, you can ask a mod to send you a portion of your chat history or look it up for you and wait for their reply.

 Does Twitch Keep Chat Logs?

-While a streamer can access the chat logs on for anyone who views his or her channel, the platform doesn’t host a public database that the casual account can use.
-There used to be a website, Overrustle Logs, which made it easier for people to access logs, but they closed down due to legal issues about sharing data.
+While a streamer can access the chat logs for anyone who views his or her channel, the platform doesn’t host a public database that the casual account can use.
+There used to be a website, Overrustle Logs, which made accessing logs easier, but it closed down due to legal issues about sharing data.

 Why Can’t I See My Chat on Twitch?